§ Verifiable Public Registry v4 Specification

 Method execution MUST perform the following tasks in a transaction, and rollback if any error occurs.

-The last case, augend < 0, is to free trust deposit (ej when terminating a permission).
+The last case, augend < 0, is to free trust deposit (ej when canceling a validation process).

 § [MOD-TD-MSG-2] Reclaim Trust Deposit Yield